gglooo/formHTR/README.md

 ### process logsheet

-Script `process_logsheet.py` is used to extract values from specified ROIs.
+Extract values from specified ROIs.

 This is the crucial step that applies various techniques to extract the information as precisely as possible.
 It can process one logsheet at a time, given the template and config files.